Larry Dean Craig, 1947-2016

 On May 9, 2009 he married “Grace” Edgarda Amora in Ridgeway, MO.
 She survives of the home.

 Larry served in the United States Navy.
-He worked as a heavy equipment operator and with Burlington Northern Santa Fe Railroad.
+He worked as a heavy equipment operator for the Burlington Northern Santa Fe Railroad.
 He was a member of Kirkley Chapel Church, Ridgeway, MO.

 Larry was preceded in death by his mother, Virginia.